prateekt/ocr-ops/README.md

 # ocr-ops

 OCR-Ops is infrastucture to perform Optimal Character Recognition (OCR) at scale on a large number of images and videos.
-Built on top of the algo-ops framework, ocr-ops is modular and extensible in its data processing operations.
+Built on top of the algo-ops framework, OCR-Ops is modular and extensible in its data processing operations.

 Key Features: